 FOR SURGE AND THRIVE ONLY

-$20 with your own equipment or $30 to rent equipment
+$30 to rent our equipment

-- Please plan to pay the applicable deposit for requested camp weeks.
+- Upon approval, each family will complete their own registration for programs.
+Please plan to pay the applicable deposit for requested camp weeks.

-At COH every meal is a party…but we take our food seriously!
+We take food quality seriously…and every meal is a party at Best Week Ever!
 Our campers consistently rank meals in their TOP 3 favorite aspects of the camp experience.
+Food Services Director, Stan Kardish takes great pride in consistently providing wholesome, nutritious food that tastes great.

 Camp Orchard Hill has carefully cultivated an atmosphere of relational, emotional, physical and spiritual safety.
 Our staff team will model healthy, caring relationships and then expect the same from campers in the group setting.
 Our programs are specifically designed to develop and promote teamwork and inclusion.
 Bullying behavior is contrary to our vision and mission and will not be tolerated.